Dogtown and Z-Boys: Production

+Release

+Dogtown and Z-Boys debuted at the 2001 Sundance Film Festival where it won two awards: the Audience Award and Directing Award.

+The film opened April 26, 2002 in 20 theaters in Los Angeles, New York, and Phoenix.

 Reception

-Dogtown and Z-Boys debuted at the 2001 Sundance Film Festival where it won two awards: the Audience Award and Directing Award.
 The film also won the Independent Spirit Award for Best Documentary in 2001.

 The film was well received by many critics, including reporter Steve McKee of The Wall Street Journal who stated that the documentary had opened with "boffo reviews" from around the country.
 The film received a rating of 92% on Rotten Tomatoes and a generally favorable rating of 76 on Metacritic.
 Stephen Holden of The New York Times said the film was a "giddy, thrilling, rock 'n' roll-saturated history of skateboarding in Southern California."

-On the opening weekend of April 2002, Dogtown and Z-Boys made $103,355.
-By August 2002, the film had grossed $1,293,295 in the United States.
+On the opening weekend, Dogtown and Z-Boys grossed $103,355.
+The film went on to gross $1,300,682 in the United States and Canada and $1,523,090 worldwide.
 According to Peralta in a 2004 interview, "Dogtown has sold over a million DVDs and more than 700,000 VHS."